The Outcast (Star Trek: The Next Generation): Background

-This episode was intended to address the contemporary issue of LGBT rights.
+Given the Star Trek franchise's groundbreaking history in including racially diverse characters and scenarios, many in the LGBT community felt that The Next Generation (TNG) was overdue to include characters and issues that related to LGBT rights.
+After an earlier TNG episode that featured parallels to the AIDS crisis was shelved, "The Outcast" was intended to be the episode that finally acknowledged non-heterosexual relationships.
 Before he died, franchise creator Gene Roddenberry had expressed support for having LGBT characters being written onto the series.
 While no such characters were officially included, this episode was designed to comment on sexual identity-based prejudice.

 The episode was met with both praise and criticism from the LGBT community.
 In the case of the latter, criticism came from people who felt that it sanctioned the brainwashing therapy to which Soren was subjected, and others who felt that the creative staff abdicated their responsibility to explore the issue.
+Some thought the episode too timid, using allegory in lieu of explicitly acknowledging gay relationship, while others critiqued the scenario of a genderless world where heterosexuality was persecuted as the epitome of conservative fears.

 Actor Jonathan Frakes, who played Riker, mused that Soren could have been more male-like, and thought a man should have been cast in the role.

 Reception

 In 2017, Den of Geek ranked this episode as one of top 25 "must watch" episodes of Star Trek: The Next Generation.